-STAGE 1 The objective was to update and freeze the existing device of produce three new UN Regulations (road illumination (RID), li and retro-reflecting devices (RRD)) based on the text of existing of This was primarily an editorial task to leave the prescriptions Regulations unchanged, other than where the objectives of consolidation so required. ght-signalling (LSD) UN Regulations.
-5 of the various UN Completion at the eightieth session of GRE October 2018 Final adoption by WP.29 of the new LSD, RID and RRD UN Regulations and the associated package of amendments to November 2018 existing UN Regulations
+STAGE 1 The objective was to update and freeze the existing device UN Regulations and produce three new UN Regulations (road illumination (RID), light-signalling (LSD) and retro-reflecting devices (RRD)) based on the text of existing UN Regulations.
+This was primarily an editorial task to leave the prescriptions of the various UN Regulations unchanged, other than where the objectives of simplification and consolidation so required.
+Completion at the eightieth session of GRE October 2018 Final adoption by WP.29 of the new LSD, RID and RRD UN Regulations and the associated package of amendments to November 2018 existing UN Regulations

-STAGE 2The overarching objective is to update and harmonize the technical requi lighting and light-signalling to be suitable for global implementation und and 1998 Agreements.
-STAGE 2 STEP 1 Revise the technical requirements of UN Regulations Nos.
-148, 149 and 150, to become technology neutral with performance-based and objective test requirements taking into account glare and visibility.
-Amendments will also be required to UN Regulation No. 48 taking into account the work of IWG-VGL.
-Informal submission to the eighty-third session of GRE October 2020 Final consideration at the eighty-fifth session of GRE October 2021 Adoption by WP.29 June 2022 STAGE 2 Simplify and update the technical requirements of the UN installation Regulations (Nos.
-48, 53, 74, 86), to become technology neutral with performance-based and objective test requirements.
-Continue to work on amendments to UN Regulation No. 48 concerning headlamp STEP 2 levelling (in separate SLR meetings).
-Informal submission to GRE October 2023 Final consideration at GRE October 2024 Adoption by WP.29 2025
+STAGE 2 The overarching objective is to update and harmonize the technical requirements for lighting and light-signalling to be suitable for global implementation under the 1958 and 1998 Agreements.
+STAGE 2 STEP 1 Revise the technical requirements of the new LSD, RID and RRD UN Regulations, to become technology neutral with performance-based and objective test requirements taking into account glare and visibility.
+Amendments will also be required to the installation UN Regulations taking into account the work of IWG-VGL.
+Informal submission to the eighty-second session of GRE October 2019 Final consideration at the eighty-third session of GRE April 2020 Adoption by WP.29 November 2020 STAGE 2 STEP 2 Simplify and update the technical requirements of the UN installation Regulations (Nos.
+48, 53, 74, 86), to become technology neutral with performance-based and objective test requirements Informal submission to the eighty-sixth session of GRE October 2021 Final consideration at the eighty-seventh session of GRE April 2022 Adoption by WP.29 November 2022